open-dynamic-robot-initiative/trifinger_singularity/README.md

 Pylon.

-### Images "blmc_ei_user"/"blmc_ei_robot"
+### Images "trifinger_user"/"trifinger_robot"

 Build with:

-    make blmc_ei_user.sif
+    make trifinger_user.sif
-    make blmc_ei_robot.sif
+    make trifinger_robot.sif

-Both images are based on the same definition template `blmc_ei.def.template` and extend the base image by adding a pre-built `ROBOT_FINGERS` workspace.
+Both images are based on the same definition template `trifinger.def.template` and extend the base image by adding a pre-built `ROBOT_FINGERS` workspace.
 This is meant for users of the robot who want to run applications from the robot packages or build their own applications depending on them but who do not need to modify the core packages.